Disclaimers & Legal Notices

 Colorado Open Records Act (CORA) & Custodian of Records

-All CORA requests for Front Range Community College must be submitted to the Colleges Custodian of Records.
-Bob Gregory, located at 3645 West 112th Ave., Westminster, CO 80031.
+All CORA requests for Front Range Community College must be submitted, either by completing the CORA Request form or by contacting to the College's Custodian of Records, Bob Gregory, located at 3645 West 112th Ave., Westminster, CO 80031.
 See the procedures, including timing and costs, for filing a CORA request.

 Consumer Information (Higher Education Opportunity Act)